 Mediation, Arbitration or Trial?
 Information to Make Your Decision With.
+You may want to hide that messy divorce you're going through -- here's how.

 If you're going through a divorce or have a business issue, no matter what the legal dispute, you can mediate, arbitrate or litigate to come to a resolution -- it's your choice.
 "Alternative dispute resolution encompasses arbitration, mediation, and settlement conferences -- everything but trial," says Randy Kessler, founding partner of Kessler & Solomiany in Atlanta.